 Tip: This is great for storing platters.
 If you try stacking all of your platters on top of each other on one shelf, you’ll never use them.
 But if you just put 1-2 platters on each shelf and you use more narrow shelves, you create great extra storage and easier access.

-This is another super simple and easy kitchen organizing hack.
 If you’re already using all the drawers in your fridge or pantry and you feel like you could use more, buy drawers.
 You can store loose items in them and still have space on top of the drawer for more storage or stacking more drawers.
 You can get it from The Container Store.

 While you’re going through your kitchen, you might find items that you aren’t sure that you need or use, put them in a plastic container with an air-tight lid in the basement.
 If you end up needing it, you can grab it.
 If you don’t end up needing it, you can get rid of it!
 A lot of season stuff doesn’t need to be stored in your kitchen year-round.
 So if you have a smaller kitchen, store only what you use daily or weekly in your kitchen.
 Store your specialty items somewhere else, and get rid of what you don’t ever use.